 Safety and security

-The border crossings between Rwanda and the DRC at Gisenyi/Goma and Cyangugu/Bukavu are currently open between 06:00 and 18:00.
+The border crossings between Rwanda and the DRC at Gisenyi/Goma and Cyangugu/Bukavu are currently open between 6am and 6pm.
 Both borders are liable to close at short notice and you should not rely on them as a point of exit from DRC.
-If you are crossing regularly between Rwanda and the DRC you may encounter immigration difficulties if you have not regularised your residency status.
+The Ministry of Health in Rwanda has established new policies for every traveller, including health care workers and humanitarian volunteers, wishing to enter Rwanda from Ebola-affected areas of DRC (see DRC travel advice: Health).
+The policy mandates that you should provide advance notice of your intention to travel to Rwanda to the Rwandan Ministry of Health, and you will need to comply with quarantine procedures for a period of 21 days before onward travel within or through Rwanda is permitted.
+If you’re crossing regularly between Rwanda and the DRC you may encounter immigration difficulties if you have not regularised your residency status.
 Take care when travelling near the borders with DRC and Burundi.
 This is because of instability close to both borders.

 Relations between Rwanda and Burundi are strained.
 In July 2016, Burundi banned public transport vehicles from crossing the border with Rwanda and introduced restrictions on Burundian food products being exported into Rwanda.
 Tensions along the Rwanda/Burundi border remain heightened, with allegations from both sides of cross-border raids targeting local inhabitants.

 Gorilla trekking is available as part of organised tours in the Parc National des Volcans (also known as Volcanoes Park).
 The park authorities only permit gorilla trekking that is undertaken as part of an organised tour.